rmbolger/Posh-IBWAPI/README.md

 # Quick Start

 Every WAPI call needs a host, version, and credentials.
 Set them once for the session with `Set-IBConfig` and you won't need to add them to every call.
-If your grid is still using self-signed certs, you may also need to use the `-SkipCertificateCheck` parameter.
+If your grid is still using self-signed certs, you may also need to use the `SkipCertificateCheck` parameter.
 In addition to standard version numbers like `'2.2'`, the `-WAPIVersion` parameter also accepts `'latest'` and will query the grid master for the latest supported version.

 ```powershell
 Set-IBConfig -ProfileName 'mygrid' -WAPIHost 'gridmaster.example.com' -WAPIVersion 'latest' `
     -Credential (Get-Credential) -SkipCertificateCheck
 ```

 Retrieve a set of objects using `Get-IBObject`.
-The only required parameter is `-ObjectType`.
+The only required parameter is `ObjectType`.
 Everything else like filters and return fields are optional.

 ```powershell
 Get-IBObject 'record:host'